 After graduating with honors from New York University’s Tisch School of the Arts, Julie began her career in New York working on the sitcom “Spin City,” starring Michael J Fox.
 When the production moved to Los Angeles, Julie followed.
 Julie continued to work in production accounting for both NY and LA based shows such as “Scrubs,” “Hope & Faith” and HBO’s “Entourage,” until 2005 when she became involved in LA’s burgeoning New Media community.
 Julie began her own New Media production company where she created a weekly podcast, an award winning mini-sitcom web series, as well as produced work for clients such as TBS.com, and promotional web videos for independent music artists.
 In 2008, eager to learn more about various state film incentives, she worked as a lead accountant on an independently produced feature, “Ms January.”
 Shortly after she moved to Seattle and joined Washington Filmworks.

-Amber Cortes is the Communications Coordinator for Washington Filmworks.
 Originally from New Jersey, Amber moved out to Seattle to attend graduate school in the Communications Leadership program at the University of Washington.
-She’s worked in radio and print journalism.
-She’s also a filmmaker herself – her short documentary Luchadora premiered at the Seattle International Film Festival in 2015.
-Amber is passionate about supporting art and non-profits through communications work.
-When she’s not writing blog posts and updating social media with the latest film news, she is teaching youth media-making as a teaching artist for Reel Grrls and enjoying a show, film screening or gallery opening somewhere in Seattle.
+She’s worked in radio, print journalism and film – her short documentary Luchadora premiered at the Seattle International Film Festival in 2015.
+Amber is passionate about supporting art and nonprofits through communications work.
+“The art and film community here in Seattle and Washington is so vibrant and supportive,” she says, “And I am dedicated to helping make it stronger by connecting people, ideas and places in new, creative ways.”
+When she’s not writing blog posts and updating social media with the latest film news, she is enjoying a show, film screening or gallery opening somewhere in Seattle.